 I think it’s important for music students to learn from a performer.
 I perform regularly as a soloist and collaborative musician.

-Possessing a true love for both music and teaching makes you an ideal candidate for our unique music education program.
-Clarke’s Bachelor of Arts in music education professionally prepares you for a career as a music teacher at both the elementary and secondary levels.
+Possessing a true love for both music and teaching makes you an ideal candidate for our unique music education major program.
+Clarke’s bachelor of music education professionally prepares you for a career as a music teacher at both the elementary and secondary levels.
 You will hone your talents in contemporary music methodology and receive practical musical training.
 You’ll also have many hours teaching in the classroom even before your student teaching begins.
 This added classroom experience enhances your résumé and can be a key to landing your first music teaching job.

 Admission to Clarke University